ckim929/Statistical-Modeling-Pipeline/README.md

   hi these are some changes
 -->

+# Data Science
-# Credit Card Fraud Detection
+## A classification Problem: Credit Card Fraud Detection

 _STAT 399 Independent Project_